A defence of the practice of avoiding the use of musical instruments in Christian worship

 It is often argued by those looking for a justification for the use of instruments in Christian worship that the Old Testament, especially the Psalms, gives numerous examples of the use of musical instruments in praise of God.
 This is true, but it is also true that there are numerous references to animal sacrifice in the Old Testament, yet no self respecting Christian would argue for these to be introduced into the practice of the New Testament church.
 The fact is that these examples must be read and understood in context.

-The use of instumental music in worship by unauthorised groups was later highlighted by the LORD as a clear sign of spiritual degeneracy and a departure from the divine decree.
-Through Amos, God warned, ‘Take away from Me the noise of your songs, for I will not hear the melody of your stringed instruments’ and ‘Woe to you…who sing idly to the sound of stringed instruments, and invent for yourselves musical instruments like David.’
+Another instance of the illegitimate use of instrumental music in worship is highlighted by the prophet Amos through whom God warned, ‘Take away from Me the noise of your songs, for I will not hear the melody of your stringed instruments’ and ‘Woe to you…who sing idly to the sound of stringed instruments, and invent for yourselves musical instruments like David.’
 (Amos 5:23 & 6:5, see also 1Chronicles 23:5).
 There is nothing wrong per se with inventing and playing musical instruments.
 The problem was that they were inventing musical instuments and songs for the purpose of worship.
-That’s why the LORD said “take away from Me the noise of your songs…” because this was something they were claiming to offer to him as worship.
-It is acknowledged of course that David had introduced new instruments and songs many centuries before, but David’s “invention” of musical instruments for worship was legitimate because he was prophetically inspired by the Spirit to do it.
-What is clear from Amos 6:5 is that what David did was not, and is not, to be considered a warrant for others to do the same.
-In light of these things it is certain that the commands in the Psalms, such as Psalm 150, to praise God with trumpets, psaltery, harp, dance, organs and cymbals, must therefore be read in context.
-They are commands for the Levite musicians only and not a blueprint for New Testament worship any more than is the command to ‘bind the sacrifice with cords to the horns of the altar’ (Psalm 118:27).
+That’s why the LORD said “take away from Me the noise of your songs…”.
+It was something they were claiming to offer to God as worship but it was really “will-worship”; a people preferring to please themselves in their practice rather than to please God.
+It is acknowledged, of course, that David had introduced new instruments and songs many centuries before, but David’s “invention” of musical instruments for worship was legitimate because he was prophetically inspired by the Spirit to do it.
+What is clear from Amos 6:5 is that this cannot be considered a warrant for others to do the same.
+In light of these things it is certain that the commands in the Psalms, such as Psalm 150, to praise God with trumpets, psaltery, harp, dance, organs and cymbals, must therefore be understood as commands for the Levite musicians only and not a blueprint for New Testament worship any more than is the command to ‘bind the sacrifice with cords to the horns of the altar’ (Psalm 118:27).

 Turning to the New Testament we then find almost a complete silence on the matter of instrumental music in worship.
 Some interpret this silence as a New Testament indifference on the subject.
 As if it meant, “do it if you want to but you don’t have to”.
 But the significance of this silence cannot be overlooked.
 It must be remembered that the church began with believing Jews, the vast majority of whom were not descendents of the musician families of the Levites and were therefore forbidden by the Old Testament Scriptures from using instruments in worship.
 They would not have dared to pick up an instrument to worship God.
 If instrumental music was to become a legitimate part of Christian worship then these Jewish believers would have required a clear divine command.
 Even with a specific command it would have been difficult for them to break with what they were used to.
 Far from leaving the matter as an open question, the fact that the apostles are silent on the subject proves that there is no New Testament mandate for instrumental music in worship.
 The only New Testament references are to be found in Revelation 14:2 and 15:2 where mention is made of harps being played in heaven.
 The context is so altogether different from earthly worship that no warrant can be taken even for the use of harps, far less organs, pianos, rock bands or orchestras in New Testament churches.

-So in answer to the question, ‘Why do you not use any musical instruments in worship?’, we respond with all sincerity that we have carefully examined both the Old and New Testament Scriptures we have not found any biblical justification for their use.
+So in answer to the question, ‘Why do you not use musical instruments in worship?’, we respond with all sincerity that we have carefully examined the whole Word of God and have found that there is no biblical justification for their use.